Territorial evolution of Poland: 960–992

-Mieszko I of Poland was the first historical ruler of the first independent Polish state ever recorded- Duchy of Poland.
+Mieszko I of Poland was the first historical ruler of the first independent Polish state ever recorded; the Duchy of Poland.
 He was responsible for the introduction and subsequent spread of Christianity in Poland.
 During his long reign most of the territories inhabited by Polish tribes were added to his territory into a single Polish state.
 By c.
 967 he included Pomerania up to the Oder estuary and Wolin island in the west.
 The 10th-century western border of Poland in the Pomeranian section was probably based on the Rędowa River, i.e. further west than today.
 In 981 he lost the Czerwień Cities in the south-east, tribal territory of the Lendians, to the Kyivan Rus'.
 The last of his conquests were Silesia and south-western Lesser Poland that were incorporated some time before 990.